-"Mr. Noble was a phenomenal man with extraordinary vision and business acumen," said Bill Buckner, president and CEO of the Noble Foundation.
+"Mr. Noble was a phenomenal man with extraordinary vision and business acumen," said Bill Buckner, president and CEO of the Noble Research Institute.
 "Throughout a life hallmarked by hard work, Mr. Noble gave back to the communities he loved in Georgia and Oklahoma through his time and his resources.
 He built many structures and businesses through his career, but he was also focused on building up and encouraging those around him.
 He will be greatly missed."

 Noble was born in 1928 in Ardmore, Oklahoma, to Lloyd and Vivian Noble.
 He spent his formative youth in Ardmore before attending St. John's Military Academy in Delafield, Wisconsin, and the University of Oklahoma, where he earned a Bachelor of Science degree in geology.
 After college, he worked in the West Texas Division of the family business, Samedan Oil Corporation.

 At the age of 28, Noble moved to Atlanta, Georgia.
 There, he developed and opened Lenox Square Shopping Center in 1959.
 Lenox Square was one of the first and largest regional shopping centers in the U.S. He also built an award-winning small, independent chain of motels/hotels, Noble Inns Corporation; spearheaded the development of the land west of Interstate 35 in Norman, Oklahoma, in the late 1980s; and founded and served as President and CEO of Noble Properties, Inc. until his retirement.